MakoStar/makostar.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello World!"
+title: "HelloWorld!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### 👋 Hi there,I'm MakoStar.
+Hi there,I'm MakoStar.